 University of New South Wales (Sydney)

-University of New South Wales is an exchange destination for bachelor and master students of Utrecht University, Faculty of Law, Economics and Governance
+University of New South Wales is an exchange destination for bachelor and master students of the Faculty of LAW, ECONOMICS and GOVERNANCE.

 Student experiences